-The OLD SCHOOL supplied a few dobs of acrylic paints and a fair size canvas to paint for each competition.
+The OLD SCHOOL supplied a few dobs of acrylic paints and a fair-sized canvas to paint for each competition.
 Artists were set up at the front of the room with their easels and a side table for paints & brushes.
-The audience filled up the room fast with standing room only which made for a lively spirited auction of all the artworks at the end of the day, raising much-needed funds for the Old School...awesome!
+The audience filled up the room fast with standing room only, which made for a lively, spirited auction of all the artworks at the end of the day, raising much-needed funds for the Old School... excellent!

 ![]() |